What They Do

 The minimum required education to apply for this position is the completion of the provincial requirements for Grade 10 or Secondaire IV in Canada.
 Foreign education may be accepted.

-Reserve Force members are trained to the same level as their Regular Force counterparts.
-They usually begin training with their home unit to prepare them for the Basic Military Qualification course.
-Following basic training, and Naval environmental training, Naval recruits train for the Boatswain qualification at the Canadian Forces Fleet School either in Esquimalt, British Columbia or Halifax, Nova Scotia for approximately nine weeks (53 training days).
+Reserve Force members are trained to the same level as their Regular Force counterparts for work that is common to the two components.
+Reservists usually begin training in their Naval Reserve Davison to prepare them for the Basic Military Naval Qualification course.
+Following basic training and naval environmental training, Boatswains complete their occupation qualification at either the Canadian Forces Fleet School in Esquimalt, British Columbia or the Canadian Forces Naval Operations School in Halifax, Nova Scotia for approximately nine weeks.

 Find a unit in your area and start the application process for part-time employment now.